mauOrtRuiz/BreathingRate_Estimation/README.md

 First we extract the data fields from the .json

-Next we implement a basic processing, based on the next reference: https://pmc.ncbi.nlm.nih.gov/articles/PMC8402314/pdf/sensors-21-05651.pdf
+Next we implement a basic processing, based on the next reference: https://pmc.ncbi.nlm.nih.gov/articles/PMC8402314/pdf/sensors-21-05651.pdf, working with the RR signal

 here are the steps: